tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Oct 22 2007

-Birgit Schiller (a 81-year-old Black poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Birgit Schiller (a 81-year-old black poor high school graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Birgit Schiller sometimes preached her views to theists, but still felt afraid.
 Birgit Schiller thought about praying to Alice, but decided that she she can handle this situation on her own and id not need to pray just yet.
 As Birgit Schiller entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Birgit Schiller used religious teachings and beliefs to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Birgit Schiller argued that Alice was a personal, physical being that humans can relate to and communicate with.